meyassu/quaker/README.md

 ### Revgeocoder
 - revgeocoder
-    -- logs/: stores program logs written during runtime -- user_data/: mounting point for user data within container (more details can be found at [Instructions](#instructions)) -- .dockerignore: the .dockerignore for Revgeocoder
+    - logs/: stores program logs written during runtime
+    - user_data/: mounting point for user data within container (more details can be found at [Instructions](#instructions))
+    - .dockerignore: the .dockerignore for Revgeocoder <br>
-    -- Dockerfile: the Dockerfile for Revgeocoder
+    - Dockerfile: the Dockerfile for Revgeocoder <br>
-    -- environment.yml: serialization of environment that Docker uses to build the various dependencies within the Revgeocoder container
+    - environment.yml: serialization of environment that Docker uses to build the various dependencies within the Revgeocoder container
-    -- data/internal/
+    - data/internal/
-        -- boundaries.geojson: boundary data for every province and large body of water on the planet -- mbrs.geojson: the minimum bounding rectangles (MBRs) for each boundary in boundary.geojson; used for spatial indexing with R-tree
+        - boundaries.geojson: boundary data for every province and large body of water on the planet
+        - mbrs.geojson: the minimum bounding rectangles (MBRs) for each boundary in boundary.geojson; used for spatial indexing with R-tree
-    -- src/
+    - src/
-        -- __init__.py: runs basic configuration processes for module -- main.py: driver program for Revgeocoder
+        - __init__.py: runs basic configuration processes for module
+        - main.py: driver program for Revgeocoder
-        -- core/
+        - core/
-            -- __init__.py: empty file used to mark core/ as a standalone module -- qindex.py: pulls from data/interna/mbrs.geojson to build the R-tree for spatial indexing -- rgc.py: core reverse geocoding process
+            - __init__.py: empty file used to mark core/ as a standalone module
+            - qindex.py: pulls from data/interna/mbrs.geojson to build the R-tree for spatial indexing
+            - rgc.py: core reverse geocoding process
-        -- utils/
+        - utils/
-            -- __init__.py: empty file used to mark utils/ as a standalone module -- database.py: host of functions for interacting with user-specified PostGreSQL database -- exceptions.py: set of custom exception classes to improve error specificity -- geodata.py: few functions for dealing with geospatial data -- validate.py: validates earthquake dataset
+            - __init__.py: empty file used to mark utils/ as a standalone module
+            - database.py: host of functions for interacting with user-specified PostGreSQL database
+            - exceptions.py: set of custom exception classes to improve error specificity
+            - geodata.py: few functions for dealing with geospatial data
+            - validate.py: validates earthquake dataset

 ### Econbot
--- econbot
+- econbot
-    -- logs/: stores program logs written during runtime -- environment.yml: serialization of environment / dependencies -- data/internal/
+    - logs/: stores program logs written during runtime
+    - environment.yml: serialization of environment / dependencies
+    - data/internal/
-        -- rgdp.csv: rGDP data for limited set of countries -- src/:
+        -- rgdp.csv: rGDP data for limited set of countries
+    - src/:
-        -- __init__.py: empty file used to mark core/ as a standalone module -- main.py: driver program for Econbot
+        - __init__.py: empty file used to mark core/ as a standalone module
+        - main.py: driver program for Econbot
-        -- core/
+        - core/
-            -- __init__.py: empty file used to mark core/ as a standalone module -- econbot.py: web scraping functions
+            - __init__.py: empty file used to mark core/ as a standalone module
+            - econbot.py: web scraping functions
-        -- utils/
+        - utils/
-            -- __init__.py: empty file used to mark core/ as a standalone module -- database.py: host of functions for interacting with user-specified PostGreSQL database -- exceptions.py: set of custom exception classes to improve error specificity -- validate.py: validates rGDP dataset created via web scraping
+            - __init__.py: empty file used to mark core/ as a standalone module
+            - database.py: host of functions for interacting with user-specified PostGreSQL database
+            - exceptions.py: set of custom exception classes to improve error specificity
+            - validate.py: validates rGDP dataset created via web scraping

 ## Instructions

 ### Revgeocoder
-Running Revgeocoder involves creating a directory with the following structure
+As mentioned in the [Introduction](#introduction), Revgeocoder is a general-purpose reverse geocoder that works on any CSV with the

 ### Econbot